-Table 43.
+Table 48.
 Memory operating modes

-Memory Operating Mode Description Optimizer Mode The Optimizer Mode if enabled, the DRAM controllers operate independently in the 64-bit mode and provide optimized memory performance.
-Mirror Mode The Mirror Mode if enabled, the system maintains two identical copies of data in memory, and the total available system memory is one half of the total installed physical memory.
+Description The Optimizer Mode if enabled, the DRAM controllers operate independently in the 64-bit mode and provide optimized memory performance.
+NOTE: DCPMM supports only Optimizer mode.
+The Mirror Mode if enabled, the system maintains two identical copies of data in memory, and the total available system memory is one half of the total installed physical memory.
 Half of the installed memory is used to mirror the active memory modules.
 This feature provides maximum reliability and enables the system to continue running even during a catastrophic memory failure by switching over to the mirrored copy.
 The installation guidelines to enable Mirror Mode require that the memory modules be identical in size, speed, and technology, and they must be populated in sets of 6 per processor.
-Single Rank Spare Mode Single Rank Spare Mode allocates one rank per channel as a spare.
-If excessive correctable errors occur in a rank or channel, while the operating system is running, they are moved to the spare area to

-Memory Operating Mode Description prevent errors from causing an uncorrectable failure.
+Single Rank Spare Mode allocates one rank per channel as a spare.
+If excessive correctable errors occur in a rank or channel, while the operating system is running, they are moved to the spare area to prevent errors from causing an uncorrectable failure.
 Requires two or more ranks to be populated in each channel.
-Multi Rank Spare Mode Multi Rank Spare Mode allocates two ranks per channel as a spare If excessive correctable errors occur in a rank or channel, while the operating system is running, they are moved to the spare area to prevent errors from causing an uncorrectable failure.
+Multi Rank Spare Mode allocates two ranks per channel as a spare.
+If excessive correctable errors occur in a rank or channel, while the operating system is running, they are moved to the spare area to prevent errors from causing an uncorrectable failure.
 Requires three or more ranks to be populated in each channel.
 With single rank memory sparing enabled, the system memory available to the operating system is reduced by one rank per channel.
-For example, in a dual-processor configuration with 24x 16 GB dual- rank memory modules, the available system memory is: 3/4 (ranks/ channel) × 24 (memory modules) × 16 GB = 288 GB, and not 24 (memory modules) × 16 GB = 384 GB.
-For multi rank sparing, the multiplier changes to 1/2 (ranks/channel). (i) NOTE: To use memory sparing, this feature must be enabled in the BIOS menu of System Setup. (i) NOTE: Memory sparing does not offer protection against a multi-bit uncorrectable error.
-Dell Fault Resilient Mode The Dell Fault Resilient Mode if enabled, the BIOS creates an area of memory that is fault resilient.
-This mode can be used by an OS that supports the feature to load critical applications or enables the OS kernel to maximize system availability.
+For example, in a dual-processor configuration with 24x 16 GB dual-rank memory modules, the available system memory is: $3/4$ (ranks/channel) $\times$ 24 (memory modules) $\times$ 16 GB = 288 GB, and not 24 (memory modules) $\times$ 16 GB = 384 GB.
+For multi rank sparing, the multiplier changes to $1/2$ (ranks/channel).